ntietje1/dnd-notes-tool/README.md

 ## Get started

-If you just cloned this codebase and didn't use `npm create convex`, run:
+If you just cloned this codebase and didn't use `pnpm create convex`, run:

 ```
-npm install
+pnpm install
-npm run dev
+pnpm run dev
 ```

 If you're reading this README on GitHub and want to use this template, run:

 ```
-npm create convex@latest -- -t nextjs-convexauth
+pnpm create convex@latest -- -t nextjs-convexauth
 ```

 ## Learn more